 Here’s a good example.
 A Chinese executive, Howard, recently shared with me his career dilemma.
-Based in Guangzhou, Howard has been working in the procurement function at a global high tech company for 15 years.
-He has been very successful in the procurement role, and was promoted several times to his current senior executive position.
+Based in Guangzhou, Howard has been working in the procurement function at a global high-tech company for 15 years.
+He has been very successful in the procurement role and was promoted several times to his current senior executive position.

 Over the years, there were good opportunities in various international assignments that were available to him.
 However, he always concluded, “Procurement is my expertise.
 I have built good relationships with the vendors.
 I have excellent negotiation skills.
 I know what I am doing and I am comfortable here.
 An International assignment?
 My English is not that good.
 This isn’t for me.”
 Over time, he has become viewed as the “procurement guy” with a narrow skill set.

 Recently, Howard got a new boss.
 Mark was young, ambitious, and outgoing.
-After working at a number of lower level positions, Mark applied for a position at Product Marketing.
-Two years later, he moved the supply chain division and along the way took a couple of international assignments in the US and Germany.
+After working at a number of lower-level positions, Mark applied for a position in Product Marketing.
+Two years later, he moved to the supply chain division and along the way took a couple of international assignments in the US and Germany.
 He soon became known as a well-rounded leader with a wide range of experiences.
 As a result, he got a big promotion to lead the global procurement function.
 Howard was shocked at this development.
 Why?
 Because one of Mark’s first positions was working in procurement under Howard’s supervision.
 Howard now reports to him!

 When the company went through a re-organization, Howard’s options were few because of his limited experience outside of procurement.

 There was no position within procurement to move up, and it was too risky to move him to other functions as a senior executive.
 He is stuck!

 To be a successful global leader, you can never stop learning.
 Always challenge yourself, and be willing to step outside of your comfort zone.
 When you rely on your strengths too much and overuse them, they can become a liability.